 - Don’t force the issue – Acting like a horny teenager with one thing on your mind is not likely to get you very far.
 You are both adults, so just enjoy getting to know each other and see how it goes.

 - Tip well – No one likes a cheapskate.

 - Follow up – If things went well, call your date the next night.
-Better yet, ask them out as you are parting, giving something to look forward to before they have a chance to reflect on the first date.
+Better yet, ask her out as you are parting, giving something to look forward to before she has a chance to reflect on the first date.
 Do not wait; do not play games.

 Just relax and remember: even if you do not come away with a second hot date organized, this is all practice and practice makes perfect.
 As you get better and better at dating, your first impression rating will soar through the roof and you’ll see that more and more of your dates will be interested in taking things further.